Soulstar (Musiq album)

-Soulstar is the third studio album by American singer Musiq Soulchild.
-It was released on December 9, 2003.
-It debuted on the Billboard 200 at number thirteen, spending 23 weeks on the chart and exiting on May 29, 2004; on the Top R&B/Hip-Hop albums chart where it peaked at number three, it spent 37 weeks, falling off on September 9, 2004.

-This would be Musiq's final album for Def Jam's Def Soul subsidiary, before he transitioned to Atlantic in a de facto trade for his next album Luvanmusiq (2007).
+Soulstar is the third studio album by American singer Musiq.
+It was released by Def Soul on December 9, 2003, in the United States.
+The album debuted on the Billboard 200 at number thirteen, spending 23 weeks on the chart and exiting on May 29, 2004; on the Top R&B/Hip-Hop Albums chart where it peaked at number three, it spent 37 weeks, falling off on September 9, 2004.
+Soulstar would be Musiq's final album for the Def Jam rooster, before he transitioned to Atlantic in a de facto trade for his next album Luvanmusiq (2007).